What happens when you clone an assessment?

 ➡️ Grading Scale - This can be changed within certain parameters:

 From one non-points to a different non-points based scale

 From points to non-points

 Cannot update from non-points to points

-Going from a larger to a smaller non-points scale (in Rubric assessments, for example), levels will be eliminated from the bottom.
+When the grading scale is changed to another non-points scale with fewer levels (in Rubric assessments, for example), levels will be eliminated from the bottom.

 Below is a video from our Otus Live series on how to clone a shared assessment to make modifications.